CBS Evening News: Weekend editions

-The CBS Evening News expanded to weekend evenings in February 1966, originally anchored by Roger Mudd.
-The Sunday edition of the program was dropped in September 1971, when CBS began airing 60 Minutes in the 6:00 p.m.
-Eastern Time (5:00 p.m.
-Central) slot in order to help affiliates fulfill requirements imposed by the Federal Communications Commission (FCC)'s Prime Time Access Rule.
-The Sunday edition returned in January 1976, when the network moved 60 Minutes one hour later to 7:00 p.m.
-Eastern Time, where that program remains to this day (except when the NFL on CBS is scheduled to air a doubleheader; on those Sundays, 60 Minutes is scheduled for 7:30 p.m.
-ET).
+The CBS Evening News expanded to weekend evenings on February 5, 1966.
+Sunday editions of the program were dropped in September 1971, when CBS began airing 60 Minutes at 6:00 pm Eastern time slot to help affiliates fulfill requirements imposed by the Federal Communications Commission's Prime Time Access Rule.
+The Sunday edition returned in January 1976, when the network moved 60 Minutes one hour later to 7:00 pm Eastern Time.
+The weekend editions of the CBS Evening News were periodically abbreviated or pre-empted outright due to CBS Sports programming.
+On May 2, 2016, CBS announced that the weekend editions of the CBS Evening News, effective May 7, would be revamped as the CBS Weekend News.
+The new program would rely on resources from CBS's streaming news channel CBSN (now CBS News 24/7), as well as reports from local affiliates, and highlights from the past week.